-Black History Month is both honored and celebrated across the world.
-It brings attention to overlooked accomplishments and encourages us to better our communities.
+Black History Month is celebrated worldwide.
+This month highlights overlooked achievements and encourages us to better our communities.
 Here are three reasons to set aside time to participate in Black History Month:

-By learning the importance of celebrating Black History Month, we are able to effectively plan learning events and story sharing seminars with the goal of becoming better citizens.
+By learning why we should celebrate Black History Month, we can plan learning events and story-sharing seminars with the goal of becoming citizens.

 In 1954, the Supreme Court decision in Brown v.
 Board of Education stopped school segregation.
 However, in many other places in the South, segregation continued.
 On February 1, 1960, The Greensboro Four set out to change that.